mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Four 1,000-ton subordinate craft are carried in place of the original 25-ton vessels.
-Depending on the mission, two to four of these may be fuel/support variants of the Cimarron-class, with others as jump- capable ships for local exploration.
+Depending on the mission, two to four of these may be fuel/support variants of the Cimarron-class, with others as jump-capable ships for local exploration.
 A capacity of 28 25-ton craft is retained, of which four boats can be maintained in their hangars at any one time.